maniaplanet/documentation/maniascript/tuto/your-first-script.md

     	SetPlayerAmmo(_Player, CSmMode::EWeapon::Rocket, 4);
     }
 ```
-All the usable parameters are listed into the `CSmPlayer` class (check the technical documentation about it).
+All the usable parameters are listed in the `CSmPlayer` class (check the technical documentation about it).

 ## Spawning a bot
 Spawnig a bot is almost the same as spawning a player.
 The difference is that you have to put a BotPath on the map where the bot must be spawned.